We have no puppies available at the moment.

 What health checks do you do?

 We are happy to answer any questions you may have about health issues in Salukis.
-As yet, no genetic testing is available for heritable diseases in Salukis.
 Parents of our puppies are taken to a vet for a thorough health check including a thyroid screen before mating.
 Our breeding Salukis are heart checked annually by a veterinary cardiac specialist.
+You can see information about our Salukis' health records on The Saluki Archives

 Bitches receive the best possible care in the house before and after the puppies are born.
 We also monitor health trends in different Saluki lines, and do not consider matings where in our view there is a clear risk of a problem happening.